ClickHouse¶

 }()

-The ClickHouse module exposes one entrypoint function to create the ClickHouse container, and this function receives two parameters:
+The ClickHouse module exposes one entrypoint function to create the ClickHouse container, and this function receives three parameters:

 context.Context